-- 12. An employee, excluding casuals, who submits evidence to the satisfaction of the Council that they are an approved applicant for the adoption of a child, and will be the primary care-giver, shall be entitled to leave with pay for a continuous period of up to 12 weeks, as per the table above (Clause 5.10.6), commencing from the date of placement of the child with the employee. - 13.
+- 12. An employee, excluding casuals, who submits evidence to the satisfaction of Council that they are an approved applicant for the adoption of a child, and will be the primary care-giver, shall be entitled to leave with pay for a continuous period of up to 12 weeks, as per Clause 5.13.5), commencing from the date of placement of the child with the employee. - 13.
 Part time employees will be entitled to the same provisions as full time employees on a pro-rata basis according to their contracted hours. - 14.
 In extenuating circumstances (e.g. overseas adoption) management will consider application of this section in full or part to employees who have a shared care-giver responsibility.